mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-03"></a>
 [Back to top](#top)
 ## KY-03 -- Rep. John Yarmuth (D)
+### Committees
+John Yarmuth is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $151,000.00 in SC HEP grants.